Frozen Food Shipping from China to the Middle East: 2026 Cold Chain Guide

 Halal Certification: When Is It Required?

-UAE does not mandate Halal certification for all food imports.
-However, products containing meat or animal derivatives should carry certification from recognized Islamic authorities.
-Many UAE importers request Halal certificates even for borderline categories to ensure smooth retail distribution and consumer acceptance.
+The UAE does not mandate Halal certification for all food imports.
+Products containing meat or animal derivatives should carry certification from a recognized Islamic authority.
+Many UAE importers request Halal certificates even for borderline categories to avoid distribution issues downstream.

 Arabic Labelling Requirements for Food Import